A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 What Is Assisted Living?

-Assisted living is designed to provide long-term housing for older adults who need assistance with daily tasks like laundry, cooking, cleaning, and medication management.
-This support helps older adults maintain good health longer.
-It's ideal for active and social older adults or couples.
-They simply require extra help with day-to-day life.
 Seniors and their adult children can take comfort in knowing that 24/7 support is available.
-If you or a loved one aren’t ready to transition into an assisted living facility, check out our guide to independent senior living.
+If you or a loved one isn’t ready to transition into an assisted living facility, check out our guide to independent senior living.

 For more details on assisted living, check out the video below with our Editor-in-Chief, Jeff Hoyt.